dirkmueller/presentation-nashville-logclassify/presentation.md

 - Uses http://scikit-learn.org/<img data-src="images/scikit_learn_logo_small.svg" class="plain"/>
 - Python 3 &#x1F642;
 - Multiple Text Extraction Models
-- Assumes text, line based log input
+- Assumes text, line based log-like input

 Note:
-- scikit-learn provides many text classifiers
+- scikit-learn is a framework for using Machine Learning with Python
+- Provides a set of algorithms for efficient data analysis
+- For Text based learning, it provides various like for example the Bag-of-Words approach or the HashingVectorizer
 - Provides TfidfVectorizer and HashingVectorizer based k-NNeighbor model
-- HashingVectorizer works best for machine logfiles
+- in our experience the HashingVectorizer works best for logfiles

 ### log-classify: Installation